Skip to content

 • by

-If you’re learning Tagalog, passionate about marine life, or planning an eco-tour in the Philippines, the word for sea turtle is pagong-dagat (pronounced pah-GONG dah-GAT, with stress on the second syllable of each word).
+If you’re learning Tagalog, passionate about marine life, or planning an eco-tour in the Philippines, the word for Sea Turtle in Tagalog is pagong-dagat (pronounced pah-GONG dah-GAT, with stress on the second syllable of each word).
 This is the standard and most natural Tagalog term, literally meaning “sea turtle.”
-In some regions, especially coastal communities, you may also hear siyansi or sisikan for specific species like the green sea turtle, but pagong-dagat is the everyday word used nationwide in schools, documentaries, and conservation conversations.
+In some regions, especially coastal communities, you may also hear pawikan, siyansi, or sisikan for specific species like the green sea turtle, but Sea Turtle in Tagalog is the everyday phrase used nationwide in schools, documentaries, and conservation conversations.

 Sea turtles are ancient reptiles that have swam the oceans for over 100 million years, and the Philippines is one of the most important nesting and feeding grounds in the world for several species.
 This blog post explores pagong-dagat in Tagalog: pronunciation, fascinating facts about sea turtles in Philippine seas, practical example sentences, conservation efforts, and more to help you speak about these gentle giants with confidence.